MaryamAsgarinezhad/obsidian/Linux/Docker.md

 - Docker needs the requirement.txt to have the libraries and packages installed in its environment.

 - The commands you write in the docker file will be executed in the image container, which is like a dependent OS, not the local environment.
+  So every command you write in the termial when you don't use docker, should be included in the docker file when using doker (like the sever run command)

 - Docker file is like a linux shell and bash scripts can be written there, like mkdir, chmod,... .
 Write "RUN" before writing bash scripts.